Mediapolis offers teleprompting services for many different needs from video production to live events.

 Most videos use the off axis technique for interviews.
 Looking off camera does communicate some level of emotional detachment, whether intentional or unintentional.
 To make the video more intense and intimate you want the interviewee looking directly at the camera.
 When the interviewee speaks directly to the camera it creates an instant connection with the viewer.

 So how do remove the interviewer from the equation so that the interviewee looks directly at the viewer.
 The answer is an interrotron.
+The system is also called the Eye-to-Eye interview style prompting.

 An Interrotron is basically two teleprompters, one for the interviewee and the other for the interviewer.
 Instead of the interviewee seeing a script, he or she will see the interviewer.
 With an interrotron the interviewee looks directly into the lens of the camera as opposed to looking off camera at the interviewer.
 The face-to-face interaction allows the interviewer to have a conversation with the interviewee just like the off axis interview.